How to Pick Photos for Your Wedding Album (Expert Guide)

 This isn’t a rulebook — it’s a guide.
 Every wedding is different, and I’ll help tailor this to yours.

-Story 0 – Optional details page
+Wedding Story 0 – Optional wedding details page

-Story 1 – Groom prep
+Wedding Story 1 – Groom prep

 📸 An example story of groom preps from Aideen & Lee’s beautiful Castle Leslie wedding..

-Stories 2 & 3 – Bride prep
+Wedding Stories 2 & 3 – Bride prep

 📸 An example story of bride preps from Orlagh & Jordan’s gorgeous Lough Erne wedding..